Altomare/snes-capacitors/README.md

 # TODO

-- Recheck pitch for C50/C51 on SHVC-CPU-01 sound modules
-- Add parts list for other boards
+- Extend BOM for other boards
-- Add a way to directly import a list of suitable replacements on Farnell/Digikey/Mouser